Sexual Assault/Sexual Violence | Western Technical College

 5. Talking with a trained professional in assisting sexual assault victims is the best way to ensure long-lasting healing.
 Working through the hurt sooner rather than later can help reduce side effects.

 6. Counseling services are free, confidential and available to all Western students.
-Counseling services are located in the Coleman Center, Room 100, 304 6th Street North.
+Counseling services are located in the Student Success Center, Room 221, 7th Street North.
 The phone number is 608-785-9553.

 7. These La Crosse agencies offer 24-hour hotlines and services for those who have been sexually assaulted: